-Join us to discover how teachers and pupils were supported to develop a deeper understanding of heritage to inspire public speaking and make 21st century connections to the Armada Portrait of Elizabeth I.
+Join Royal Museums Greenwich and Speakers Trust to discover how teachers and pupils can use heritage to inspire public speaking to make 21st century connections to the Armada Portrait of Elizabeth I.

-Hear first-hand from teachers the benefits of using creative approaches in oracy, using an iconic portrait as a stimulus and why Elizabeth I is still relevant today.
+Hear first-hand from teachers the benefits of using creative approaches in oracy, using an iconic portrait as a stimulus and applying it to the classroom.

 The event will be a combination of workshops, lectures and opportunities to hear from students and teachers who participated in the Picture Yourself project.

 Workshops will focus on practical skills, using heritage to inspire oracy for those under-confident pupils in your school in their speaking and listening assessments.
 There will be opportunities for peer discussion to embed these ideas within your classroom and enable you to feel empowered to cascade the learning opportunities in your setting.

 Young voices have been at the heart of this project, and we will be taking this opportunity to showcase student speeches and celebrate their achievements.

 After 3.30pm, participants are welcome to see the Armada Portrait of Elizabeth I, have a tour of the Queen’s House and receive free entry to our latest exhibition: Tudors to Windsors: British Royal Portraits.

 If you cannot get to us in person and you would like to join in, then sign up for our online event instead.
 Keynote speeches and teacher presentations will be livestreamed from our lecture theatre at the National Maritime Museum.
 You will then be able to take part in an interactive workshop led by Speakers Trust, focusing on practical skills using heritage to inspire oracy and for those under confident pupils in your school in their speaking and listening assessments.